-- C. Include photos or drawings of the three molded items in addition to photos of you working on your project in the record photo page. - D. One molded or shaped object may be on a decorated cake, a cake form or an independent display in a case (no larger than 10") to protect the item from harm. - E. Project will be evaluated on the quality of the information completed in the e-Record (25%) and quality of exhibit (75%).
+- C. Include photos or drawings of the three molded items in addition to photos of you working on your project in the record photo page. - D. One molded or shaped object may be on a decorated cake, a cake form or an independent display in a case (no larger than 10") to protect the item from harm.

-CLASS 2642.
+CLASS 1342.
 UNIT 12 - Create Your Own - Seniors Only Exhibit will consist of the following:

-- Completed Cake Decorating e-Record presented in a sturdy binder/notebook. - B. A detailed notebook describing your project including your goals, plans, accomplishments and your evaluation of results.
+- A. Completed Cake Decorating e-Record presented in a sturdy binder/notebook. - B. A detailed notebook describing your project including your goals, plans, accomplishments and your evaluation of results.
 You may use pictures or any records you have kept to provide evidence of your accomplishments.
-This notebook is considered to be your main project exhibit and will count for 75 percent of the scoring.
+This notebook is considered to be your main project exhibit and will count for 75% of the scoring.
 If an item was made as a part of your project, a sample may be displayed as further evidence of the quality of your project.
 Notebook will be displayed.
-The display notebook and optional item must not require over a 2' x 2' area or consist of more than 3 items. - Project will be evaluated on the quality of the information completed in the e-Record (25%) and quality of the content of the notebook (75%).
+The display notebook and optional item must not require over a 2' x 2' area or consist of more than 3 items.